frycast/studentlife/README.md

-studentlife: Seamless tidy handling and convenient navigation of a rich mHealth dataset from Dartmouth
+studentlife: Seamless tidy handling and navigation of a rich mHealth dataset from Dartmouth
 ======================================================================================================

 Install from GitHub with